MERakram/BigData/data/output/missing_countries_report.md

 - Heard Island and McDonald Islands: No match found
 - Hong Kong: No match found
 - Curaçao: No match found
+- French Guiana: No match found
 - Åland Islands: No match found
 - United States Minor Outlying Islands: No match found
 - Falkland Islands: No match found
 - Jersey: No match found
 - Bermuda: No match found
 - British Indian Ocean Territory: No match found
+- Martinique: No match found
 - Kosovo: No match found
 - Cayman Islands: No match found
 - Guam: No match found